rimeister/roar-synth/README.md

 # README
 This is a synthesizer called Roar.

+## Setup

+### Adding dependencies
+1) Download RTAudio from here: http://www.music.mcgill.ca/~gary/rtaudio/
+.
+Copy the files from the `include` folder of RTAudio into the `ASIO_SDK` directory.

+2) Download the VST 3 plugin SDK from Steinberg: https://www.steinberg.net/en/company/developers.html.
+Copy the files aeffect.h and aeffectx.h from the folder pluginterfaces → vst2.x into WDL-OL’s VST_SDK subfolder.

+3) Copy base/source, pluginterfaces and public.sdk/source folders for VST3.

 ## Below is the original ReadMe and License information

+### Plugin development guide
+I used this tutorial to get up and running with audio plugin development: http://www.martin-finke.de/blog/articles/audio-plugins-002-setting-up-wdl-ol/.

 ### WDL / IPlug - Oli Larkin Edition